Sam-Jab/Mini-Projects/README.md

 # Mini-Projects
-There are some mini-projects with java (Swing) that uses multiple concepts ( Threads , OOP , Design patterns , ...)
+in this Repositorie There are some mini-projects with java that apply multiple concepts ( Threads , OOP , Design patterns , ...)
 I hope you find this repository beneficial